yellowled/yl-bp/README.md

 1. `npm install` (install [Grunt plugins](#grunt-plugins-used) required for build script; also executes `bower install` to install [JS assets](#js-assets-included) included in this boilerplate automagically)
 2. `grunt` (start build script with default task, which is starting a simple local webserver and running the `watch` task)

+[Additional Grunt tasks](#additional-grunt-tasks) are available for testing and deploying code to staging and live servers.

 ### “I don't need …”

-If a project doesn't require some of the [JS assets](#js-assets-included), uncomment them in `grunt/contrib-concat.js` before running `grunt`.
+If a project doesn't require some of the [JS assets](#js), uncomment them in `grunt/contrib-concat.js` before running `grunt`.
 Optionally, also remove them from `bower.json` before install.

 ## Grunt